aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 * `bucket` - (Optional, ForceNew) The name of the bucket.
 If omitted, Terraform will assign a random and unique name.
 * `acl` - (Optional) The [canned ACL](https://www.alibabacloud.com/help/doc-detail/31898.htm) to apply.
 Defaults to "private".
-* `core_rule` - (Optional) A rule of [Cross-Origin Resource Sharing](https://www.alibabacloud.com/help/doc-detail/31903.htm) (documented below).
+* `cors_rule` - (Optional) A rule of [Cross-Origin Resource Sharing](https://www.alibabacloud.com/help/doc-detail/31903.htm) (documented below).
 The items of core rule are no more than 10 for every OSS bucket.
 * `website` - (Optional) A website object(documented below).
 * `logging` - (Optional) A Settings of [bucket logging](https://www.alibabacloud.com/help/doc-detail/31900.htm) (documented below).
 * `logging_isenable` - (Optional) The flag of using logging enable container.
 Defaults true.